About Elsa

 My facilitation is spacious and precise.
 We slow down enough to perceive what’s actually happening, then move.

-I draw from phenomenology, process work (process-oriented psychology), 4E cognition, adult development, depth psychology, network practice, and years inside multi-stakeholder, cross-cultural collaborations.
-The focus of my work isn’t as much about gathering many frameworks as it is about finding an orientation: language, practices, and stances you can use to meet the nuance of the situations you find yourself in and inhabit more of who you are in the process.
+The focus of my work is about finding an orientation: language, practices, and stances you can draw upon to meet the moment and the variety of situations you find yourself in, and inhabit more of who you are in the process.

 Values